mrchrisjoy/redux-entity/README.md

 ### createActions

-Helper used to create actions objects (including action types and creators).
+Helper used to create action objects (including action types and creators).

 #### Parameters